 I wish I would have read this book when I first started my career, well before I left corporate life to start my own business.
 My work life was filled with opportunities to build my network.
 There were people I met at conferences, classmates when working on my MBA, customers, vendors, and hundreds of coworkers, scattered all over the U.S.

 For the most part, these opportunities passed me by.
 I didn’t act on them because I didn’t see a reason for it.
-When I left my job and struck out on my own, then I could see the reason.
+When I left my job and struck out on my own, then the reason became obvious.

-How might your network help you right now, when you have a stable job?
+How might a stronger network help you right now, when you have a stable job?

 - It could help you hire the right person.